Yeah, I realize "Don't Stop" didn't make the cut, but I just never cared for that tune. Put it in your own Top 20 if you want to.

 Bob Welch, former member of Fleetwood Mac and Paris, dead at 66

-ORIGINALLY POSTED ON STRAIGHT.COM, JUNE 7, 2012 One of my fave rockers from the '70s, Bob Welch, died today.
+ORIGINALLY PUBLISHED ON JUNE 7, 2012 By Steve Newton One of my fave rockers from the '70s, Bob Welch, died today.
 His body was discovered by his wife at their home in Nashville, with a self-inflicted gunshot wound to the chest.
 A suicide note was found, according to Nashville police.
-I first tuned in to Welch's music … Continue reading Bob Welch, former member of Fleetwood Mac and Paris, dead at 66
+I first tuned in to … Continue reading Bob Welch, former member of Fleetwood Mac and Paris, dead at 66